-will not be an issue with the MIPv6, PMIPv6 and their extensions.
-Using the unified scheme here based on abstracting these existing protocol functions will meet the DMM requirements.
+This is not an issue with MIPv6, PMIPv6 and their extensions.
+Using the unified scheme here based on abstracting these existing protocol functions will meet the DMM requirements as these protocols are originally designed for IPv6.

-5.1.4.
+6.1.4.
 Security considerations

-The first part of the fourth requirement as well as the sixth DMM requirement
+The first part of the fourth requirement as well as the sixth DMM requirement [ID-dmm-requirements] are as follows: